hacdias/hacdias.com/content/resume/index.md

 ### Software Engineer - [Protocol Labs] <small>[10/2022 - present]</small> {#protocol-labs-software-engineer}

-- Maintaining Kubo, an implementation of InterPlanetary File System (IPFS), which is a peer-to-peer decentralized file system.
+- Maintaining [Kubo] and [Boxo], an implementation and a set of reference libraries, of the InterPlanetary File System ([IPFS]), which is a peer-to-peer, decentralized, and content-addressed file system.
-- Working on bridging the gap between IPFS and the conventional web.
+- Working on improving [IPFS specifications][IPFS Specs] and conformance tests for its web gateways, in order to bridge the gap between IPFS and the conventional web.

 ### Part-time Software Engineer - [Protocol Labs] <small>[11/2017 - 09/2022]</small> {#protocol-labs-part-time-software-engineer}